faradini/Faradini-Portofolio/README.md

 ![](https://github.com/faradini/Faradini-Portofolio/assets/70733376/6e7b4aea-04ec-497b-8672-b1539026de62)

+Among several variables considered, I utilized four in visualizing their relationship with sleep quality.
+The conclusions drawn are as follows:
+1. For BMI category and sleep disorder, I employed a bar chart.
+It's evident that respondents without sleep disorders exhibit the best sleep quality.
+Similarly, concerning BMI category, respondents categorized as normal show the highest sleep quality.
+2. I utilized a scatter plot for physical activity.
+It illustrates a positive correlation between physical activity and sleep quality.
+This implies that higher levels of physical activity among respondents correspond to better sleep quality.
+3. The last variable visualized was occupation using a heatmap.
+It's apparent that respondents working as nurses exhibit the highest sleep quality.

+The visualized data validates that daily habits significantly influence an individual's lifestyle.
+Therefore, maintaining weight, ensuring adequate physical activity, maintaining health, are crucial elements in preserving sleep quality.

 ## [Project 2: Sales Database Analysis Using SQL](https://github.com/faradini/data_portofolio/blob/main/SQL%20Projects/SALES%20DATA.sql)
 Using SQL, I have been tasked with analyzing a sales database.
 The database contains several necessary datasets to analyze the following case studies: